 Our Critical Care Service excels in managing patients recovering from major surgery, illness, or trauma and those patients requiring positive pressure ventilation or other specialized care.
-Our critical care team includes three board-certified critical care specialists, Dr. Valerie Madden, Dr. Clare Hyatt and Dr. Laura Osborne, and resident Dr. James Lange.
+Our critical care team includes three board-certified critical care specialists, Dr. Clare Hyatt, Dr. Laura Osborne, Dr. James Lange, and resident Dr. Erin Patterson and Dr. Amber Wright.
 Your pet will get the best care possible.

 Our Emergency Service is staffed by a team of highly skilled veterinarians and technicians who are equipped and prepared to handle any pet emergency with skill, speed, and compassion.
 We have the ability to offer all levels of care in an emergency and are outfitted to care for even the most critical patients.
 One or more veterinarians and technicians are on-site at all times.